mcao516/rej-summ/README.md

-# Learning with Rejection for Abstractive Summarization
+# Learning with Rejection for Abstractive Text Summarization